CoinFabrik/web3-grant/README.md

 2. Deployed [ink! projects](https://docs.google.com/spreadsheets/d/19fVqHwQwfhWUBfHppiEnr9yJ9Ep-qr_czGSSkTvKn5E/edit?usp=share_link).

 3. The [Analysis Categories Wiki](https://gitlab.com/coinfabrik-private/coinfabrik-wiki/-/wikis/Auditing/Analyses).
 In order to get candidates we search the wiki for examples in solidity and try to generate the candidate in ink! using ChatGPT with the following prompt below.
 If the type of vulnerability is possible, a new line is added to the Detectors list.
-If the type of vulnerability is not possible, a new line is added to the Discarded Detectors list.
+If the type of vulnerability is not possible, a new line is added to the [candidates table](https://docs.google.com/spreadsheets/d/1mCE1KIXSngQP8VsY7fo4UqH_QL_7VKQ0JSUvhGuY4Rs/edit#gid=0).

 Chat GPT Prompt: